nguyenngoclongdev/pkgscan/README.md

 # Get details about the installed package with glob pattern.
 pkgscan --pkg '@types/*'

+# To scan all installed packages
+pkgscan --pkg '*'

 # Get details about the installed package with a user-specified package manager.
 pkgscan --pkg typescript --cwd ./project-directory-path
 ```